Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • grape tomatoes

-• kale, or choice of greens
+• kale, or choice of other greens

 • black beans